Last updated: July 2026 | By Terra Advisory Services

 An authorised Corporate Service Provider permitted to submit statutory company filings with ACRA on behalf of businesses.
 This includes company incorporation, annual returns, director changes, and strike-off applications.

-Is a filing agent mandatory for foreigners in Singapore?
+Is a CSP mandatory for foreigners in Singapore?

 Yes.
-Foreigners generally must use an ACRA-registered filing agent to incorporate a Singapore company.
+Foreigners generally must use an ACRA-registered CSP to incorporate a Singapore company.
 Direct filing requires a SingPass, which foreigners do not have.
 Learn more →

-Yes, filing agents commonly handle annual return submissions and related statutory filings on behalf of companies.
+Yes, CSPs commonly handle annual return submissions and related statutory filings on behalf of companies.

-What is the difference between a filing agent and a corporate secretary?
+What is the difference between a CSP and a corporate secretary?

-A filing agent handles regulated ACRA submissions, while a corporate secretary supports wider governance, board minutes, and statutory compliance responsibilities.
+A CSP handles regulated ACRA submissions, while a corporate secretary supports wider governance, board minutes, and statutory compliance responsibilities.
 Many businesses use both.
+See our corporate secretarial services for more details.